Introduction

 Double Support

-During a walking cycle, there are two periods of Double Support where both feet are in contact with the treadmill surface and provide stability.
-In contrast, Single Support is when only one foot is on the surface of the treadmill.
+During a walking cycle, there are two periods of dual support where both feet are in contact with the treadmill surface and provide stability.
+In contrast, single support is when only one foot is on the surface of the treadmill.

 In the images above, both of the person's feet are in two specified positions on the treadmill surface at the same time, which represents the Double Support periods.